wp-plugins/ik-facebook/readme.txt

 Nope!
 Thanks to the WordPress Transient API, all you have to do is sit back and relax and we'll do the rest!

 = I Want All Of My Posts Visible -- Not Contained In A Box! =

 Try using the "No Style" theme -- this will output everything in a list.
 You can also turn off the Like Button, Feed Title, and Profile Pic to have it look more like a list of posts.

+= I Want All To Show The Number of Likes In My Facebook Feed! =

+The Pro version of IK Facebook has this functionality - [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")

+= I Want All To Show Avatars In My Facebook Feed! =

+The Pro version of IK Facebook has this functionality - [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")

+= I Want All To Show Comments In My Facebook Feed! =

+The Pro version of IK Facebook has this functionality - [purchase IK Social Pro](http://iksocialpro.com/purchase-ik-social-pro/ "Purchase IK Social Pro")

+Try using the "No Style" theme -- this will output everything in a list.
+You can also turn off the Like Button, Feed Title, and Profile Pic to have it look more like a list of posts.